 Final Thoughts

 For most professionals who run dual 4K monitors every day, we recommend the CalDigit TS4 Thunderbolt 4 Dock.
 It’s the most capable option on the list: abundant ports, stable Thunderbolt 4 behavior, 98W laptop charging, and a built-in 2.5GbE port that matters when you need reliable network throughput for large file transfers.
-In the current market, where reliability and compatibility across Mac and Windows are premium commodities, the TS4 reduces workflow tradeoffs—buying it means fewer adapters and fewer compatibility headaches at the desk.
+In the current market, where reliability and compatibility across Mac and Windows are premium commodities, the TS4 reduces workflow tradeoffs—buying it means fewer adapters and fewer compatibility headaches at the desk — browse our Top Picks.

 If you’re planning ahead for higher-resolution displays, massive NVMe arrays, or want the fastest single-cable headroom possible, pick the Anker Prime TB5 14-in-1.
 Its Thunderbolt 5 support, active cooling, 140W charging, and 120Gbps internal bandwidth make it a forward-looking choice for users moving toward 8K panels or multi‑drive editing rigs.
 It’s pricier and more future-focused, but it gives you headroom the TS4 doesn’t—so choose it when you want to avoid upgrading the dock next time your workflow outgrows TB4.